Interference (chess): Examples

 Although interferences are quite rare in actual play, they are a common theme in chess problems.
 The device in the last example above, in which a sacrifice occurs on the intersection of the defensive lines of two differently moving pieces, is known to problemists as a Novotny.
-Various other types of interference are given specific names in problem terminology, including the Grimshaw, Plachutta (where the two pieces both move orthogonally; see a beautiful example by Tarrasch), anti-Bristol, Holzhausen and Wurzburg–Plachutta.
+Various other types of interference are given specific names in problem terminology, including the Grimshaw, Plachutta (where the two pieces both move orthogonally; see a good example by Tarrasch), anti-Bristol, Holzhausen and Wurzburg–Plachutta.